dotnet/orleans/src/Documentation/Deployment-and-Operations/Docker/simple-docker-example.md

 title: Simple Docker deployment
 ---

 > **Note**: There is still some issue with Orleans in docker, related to the shutdown sequence.
-Please see the [following issue onm GitHub](https://github.com/dotnet/orleans/issues/3620).
+Please see the [following issue on GitHub](https://github.com/dotnet/orleans/issues/3620).

 # Prerequisites